top of page

 Who sponsors ASAP?

 Marist College in Poughkeepsie, NY.
-Well-known in the Northeastern US, Marist has approximately 5,000 undergraduate students and 1,100 graduate students.
-Marist is accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education (http://www.msche.org) and the School of Management is accredited by AASCB, the international accrediting body for business schools.
+Accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education (http://www.msche.org) with the School of Management accredited by AASCB, the international accrediting body for business schools.

 When is ASAP offered?

 Fall semester only.
-Departure/return dates are early September -- mid to late December.
-These dates are subject to change depending on flight availability and cost.
+Departure/return dates are early September -- mid December.

 Is Asia safe?

 Yes.
 Every place we go is as safe or safer than the majority of cities in the US.
-In prior programs, the only injuries have been self-inflicted, the most serious being a fractured arm from an unsuccessful attempt to jump a barrier while jogging.
+In 19 prior programs, the only injuries have been self-inflicted, i.e., scrapes and bruises from making unwise decisions.

 Where do we stay?